 Abstract - System modeling patterns are similar to workflow patterns, which were established with the purpose of delineating the requirements that arise during business process modeling on a recurring basis.
-Traditionally, only dynamic aspects are used for specification of modeling patterns leaving aside the static aspects of business processes.
-The paper presents three conceptual modeling patterns where integrity of totally different aspects can be analyzed.
-The advantage of such a modeling approach is that it enables visualization and integration of different modeling dimensions of information system specifications in a single diagram.
-Many graphical representations do not allow such a visualization and an integration of static and dynamic aspects.
+Traditionally, only dynamic aspects are used for the specification of modeling patterns leaving aside the static aspects of business processes.
+The paper presents the conceptual modeling patterns where integrity of totally different aspects can be analyzed.
+The advantage of such a modeling approach is that it enables visualization and integration of different modeling dimensions of information system specifications using a single diagram.
+Many graphical representations do not allow such visualization and integration of static and dynamic aspects.
+We also represent graphically interpretation of the conversation for action schema by constructs of our semantically integrated conceptual modeling method.

-Keywords-Modeling patterns; service-oriented constructs; static and dynamic aspects; synchronization, selection and enclosing patterns.
+Keywords-Modeling patterns; service-oriented constructs; static and dynamic aspects; sequence, iteration, synchronization, selection and enclosing patterns, universal interaction pattern.